 Organizational Communication | Organizational Behavior | Management Notes

-Communication is the key factor in the success of any organization.
+Barriers to Communication: Communication is the key factor in the success of any organization.
 When it comes to effective communication, there are certain barriers that every organization faces.
 People often feel that communication is as easy and simple as it sounds.
-No doubt, but what makes it complex, difficult and frustrating are the barriers that come in its way.
+No doubt, but what makes it complex, difficult, and frustrating are the barriers that come in its way.

 The barriers to effective communication are as follows.

 These barriers are inside the person and some of them are genetically determined.
 Some of the personal barriers arise from judgments, emotions, and social values and give rise to a psychological distance.

 2. Semantic barriers

 Semantic barrier arises due to differences in meanings which different people attach to different things.
 For example, word interpretations, gesture decoding, language translations, sign and symbols, cue meanings, jargon, etc.